r4bbitjs/r4bbitjs-website/docs/advanced-guides/logger.md

 r4bbitjs notifies the developers each time when an action occurs.
 There are 3 types of logs.

-- Message related logs ( in publish and receive events),
+- Message related logs (in publish and receive events),
 - Debug related logs (exp. connection start, gracefully close),
-- Error related logs (in each time a RabbitMQ error occurs )
+- Error related logs (for each time a RabbitMQ error occurs)

-In this tutorial we will mostly focus on message related logs, and show all the options for these logs.
+In this tutorial, we will mostly focus on message related logs, and show all the options for these logs.

 <div class="alert alert--primary" role="alert">
   All the example code presented in this section can be accessed over <a href="https://github.com/r4bbitjs/r4bbitjs/blob/dev/examples/logger/index.ts" target="_blank">r4bbitjs/examples/logger</a>.